rsullivan00/blog/about.md

 I am a full-stack software engineer working for FocusVision in my hometown of Portland, Oregon.

-I mostly do backend related work creating web applications and web APIs.
+I mostly do backend and architecture work creating web applications and APIs.
-Recently, I have been working mostly in Ruby (with Rails).
+Recently, I have been working with Ruby (with Rails) and Elixir (with Phoenix).